Media Access & Application

 Assignment Letter: Upload the assignment letter from the editor or publisher of the accredited outlet/publication requesting the assignment.

-Submittal: Applications must be submitted at least 14 days prior to the first event needed or will otherwise not be acknowledged.
+Submittal: Applications must be submitted at least 14 days prior to the event requested or will otherwise not be acknowledged.

 Denied applications fail to fulfill a prerequisite for obtaining approval and are thoroughly reviewed.
 All denials are final.